Visitors are nosey — As soon as they hit your site ... Guess what? They zero in on your “About us” information or “About me” page.

 And this is done for a reason.

-Sure, we — the audience — need to know who our hero was before all hell broke loose, but more importantly we need to see how that new adventure changes the moral character of the hero.
+We — the audience — need to know who our hero was before all hell broke loose, but more importantly we need to see how that new adventure changes the moral character of the hero.

 We will come back to the crucial concept of the character arc later, but this means that the opening of your About Us/Me brand story should open with a depiction of what you — the hero of your own story — was up to before you started doing what you’re doing now.